jameslevi/atmos/README.md

 // End and terminate the script.
 $atmos->end();
 ```
-4. List all available commands using "php atmos --help".
+4. List all available commands using *"php atmos --help"*.

 # Getting Started
 1. Create a new command file using *"php atmos --make filename"*.